sds/overcommit/README.md

 `post-rewrite` hooks run after a commit is modified by a `git commit --amend` or `git rebase`.
-A hook failing in this case does not prevent the rewrite since it has already occurred; instead, it can be used to alert the user to some issue.
+A hook failing in this case does not prevent the rewrite since it has already occurred; however, it can be used to alert the user to some issue.

 * [IndexTags](lib/overcommit/hook/post_rewrite/index_tags.rb)